This image depicts the Japanese

 in space shooting at the sail.

-Real-life solar sailing has advanced by quite a lot despite the technology's infancy - Japan has already sent a solar sailing spacecraft to Venus in 2010, and other agencies and groups are planning to launch solar sails for purposes other than to test the sail itself.
+Real-life solar sailing is limited to attitude and rotational control, but it has still advanced by quite a lot despite the technology's infancy - Japan has already sent a solar sailing spacecraft on a Venus flyby trajectory in 2010, and other agencies and groups are planning to launch solar sails for purposes other than to test the sail itself.

 Common in hard science fiction